Last Updated on September 22, 2021 by melissanreynolds

 As one of the lucky participants I received my bottles and started the trial eagerly.

 I noticed that the ingredients label listed iron and an extensive list of amino acids.
+Iron is something I have been deficient in my entire adult life, even when I ate more meat.

 Being an avid learner – I set about researching and found some interesting information.